 I ended the day at the Mall of Asia, the third biggest Mall in the Philippines, 10th in the whole world.
 Nothing special I must say, just very crowded, but the view is quite pleasant as you can see.

-The lack of sleep is causing a killer instinct rising.
-I just wanna sleep, specially after spending the whole New Year’s Eve in bed with fever and a sore throat so bad that made me cough like there’s no tomorrow.
+The lack of sleep is causing a killer instinct rising inside me.
+I need to rest, especially after spending the whole New Year’s Eve in bed with high fever and a sore throat so bad that made me cough like there’s no tomorrow.
 Can’t wait to leave this bloody place and visit other islands.

 10th January 2015